 Scenarios included

 The recommended populations for treating with warfarin, rivaroxaban, and dabigatran are different in their clinical characteristics.
 Warfarin is recommended in patients with a CHADS2 score of one or more; similarly the recent NICE recommendations for rivaroxaban are equivalent to stating that patients with a CHADS2 score of one or more should receive it; and recent NICE recommendations for dabigatran are equivalent to stating that patients with a CHADS2 score of one or more should receive it if they are also aged 65 years or more.
-[10,11] The purpose of this paper is not to identify the most appropriate OAC, which is a matter of clinician judgement, but to see if the use of TTE is clinically effective and cost-effective given the OAC under consideration.
+[10,11] Although full incremental analyses of the mean estimates are presented in appendix G, the purpose of this paper is not to identify the most appropriate OAC, which is a matter of clinician judgement, but to see if the use of TTE is clinically effective and cost-effective given the OAC under consideration.
 The scenarios in which a TTE may affect the OAC decision are described in Table 1 .

 [Table 1 about here]